Strength training exercises for runners are essential if you want to be a strong, healthy and less injury prone runner.

-What about weightlifting?
-Is it recommended for runners?
+Q: Is weightlifting recommended for runners?

-Weightlifting is a form of strength training and is one of the most effective ways to prevent some of those common running injuries.
+A: Weightlifting is a form of strength training and is one of the most effective ways to prevent some of those common running injuries.

 It helps to strengthen your connective tissues and muscles therefore making you much more resilient and less prone to injury.